zackstout/Poems-React/README.md

+## Personal Notes:
+- Do not forget to add `&& node server/server.js` to the `start` script in `package.json`.
+- You do not need to install Express manually.
+- We need to figure out how to optimize the workflow, to how it initially is.
+I don't like restarting the server manually anytime we make any change, and rebuilding to see it.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>